-Nominations and Procedures Committee (N&P)
+Nominations and Board Governance Committee (N&BG)

-The Nominations and Procedures Committee is responsible for seeking nominations for the recruitment of new Board members.
+The Nominations and Board Governance Committee is responsible for seeking nominations for the recruitment of new Board members.
 Its primary concern is to ensure that there is a strong Board in place which continues to have a mix of skills, experience, qualities and knowledge appropriate to Christian Aid Ireland's structures and the needs of its beneficiaries, so that the organisation can respond to the challenges and opportunities it faces.
 Christian Aid Ireland has one external member of N&P who is not a member of the Board (Ms Gillian Kingston).

-The Nominations and Procedures Committee adheres to the Terms of Reference agreed by the Board for how the Committee operates.
+The Nominations and Board Governance Committee adheres to the Terms of Reference agreed by the Board for how the Committee operates.
 It presents its recommendations to the Board prior to the AGM and the Board issues a slate of names for the members to vote on at the AGM, usually held in October each year.

-The Nominations and Procedures Committee met in full four times during the year.
+The Nominations and Board Governance Committee met in full twice during the year.